Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Path to an existing and readable file containing the targets and authorization tokens.

-    --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

     -n
       Alias of --no-prompt.
     -o
       Alias of --organization.
-    -t
-      Alias of --trace.

 .. _command-app: